Metaphor Word Lists

 9-12 Metaphors Practice Worksheet (WhichWord?
 Sentences)

-VocabularySpellingCity.com provides word lists, printables, and interactive games and activities that give students the opportunity to learn to identify and interpret metaphors.
+VocabularySpellingCity.com provides word lists, printables, and interactive games and activities that give students the opportunity to learn to identify, interpret, and practice metaphors.

-Try Crossword with the Elementary School Metaphors list.
+Try Crossword with the Elementary School Metaphors word list.